Chapter 23: What Must Be Done

 She twirled her pen, eyes unfocused, thoughts sinking into the same shadowed corners she’d been avoiding since dawn.

-Shiori Kinjo—cold, immaculate, impossibly high-born—had warned her about “the crisis” with that cutting certainty only a noble could wield.
-His voice, his stare, the weight of those few cryptic words had lodged deep in her chest.
+Shiori Kinjo had warned her about “the crisis” with that cutting certainty only a noble could wield.
 If he believed the phantoms were at the heart of the Blue Ash Crisis, then the other clans probably knew too.
 Maybe they always had.

 Apricot tapped her pen against the notebook, the sound sharp in the quiet classroom.

 The aristocrats had been covering everything up: disappearances, murders, “accidents,” the strange attacks no one could explain.
-The suppression campaigns, the hush-hush statements, the quick clean-ups—it all snapped into place with a cold logic.
+The suppression campaigns, the quick clean-ups, the hush-hush statements.
+It all snapped into place with a cold logic that left no room for coincidence.

 But that answer only opened more doors she wasn’t ready to walk through.

 Her grip tightened on the pen.
-Chino Tokuma’s warning flickered through her mind—warnings about something, someone, named Urias.
-A presence tied to the crisis like a shadow tied to a flame.
+Chino Tokuma’s warning flickered through her mind.
+Something, someone, named Urias.
+A presence tied to the crisis like rot tied to wood.

 Apricot swallowed hard, the classroom suddenly feeling too small, too bright.